Mehrnoush Toufan Tabrizi, Saeed Mohammadzadeh Gharebaghi, Leili Pourafkari, Afshin Habibzadeh, Parastoo Chaichi, Elham Delir Abdollahi,

 Abstract

-Background: Some intracranial surgeries must be performed while the patient is awake.
-Awake craniotomy is an intracranial surgical procedure in which the patient is kept in a state of relative consciousness while the surgery is performed.
-The aim of this study was to present a case of intracranial surgery to remove a tumor in the right frontal cortex by awake craniotomy.
+Introduction: Some intracranial surgeries must be performed while the patient is awake.
+Awake craniotomy is an intracranial surgical procedure in which the patient remains in a state of controlled consciousness while the surgery is performed.
+The aim of this study was to present a case of intracranial surgery to remove a tumor in the right frontal cortex using awake craniotomy.

-Case: In this report, anesthesia in craniotomy surgery with full wakefulness was investigated in a 22-year-old man.
-This patient, who was the first to perform a craniotomy with the fully awake method (from the beginning to the end of the operation) at Arak University of Medical Sciences and Valiasr Hospital in Arak, after preparing the patient and interviewing before the operation, Cranial nerve blocks related to the skin and head muscles (scalp block) were performed in the desired locations, and after providing mild sedation, surgical excision was given.
-The lesion was examined while awake and the surgery was performed while fully awake from the beginning to the end, and the patient's brain tumor was removed safely.
-A combination of local and regional anesthesia and light intravenous anesthesia was used in the patient.
-Two types of local anesthetics, lidocaine 1.5% and bupivacaine 2.5%, were used for anesthesia, as well as intravenous sedatives and anesthetics such as propofol, remifentanil, and dexmedetomidine were used to relieve the patients.
+Case Report: This report describes the anesthetic management of a 22-year-old male undergoing craniotomy with a fully awake technique.
+This was the first case of craniotomy performed entirely awake (from the beginning to the end of the operation) at Arak University of Medical Sciences and Valiasr Hospital in Arak, After preoperative preparation and evaluation, scalp nerve blocks targeting the cranial nerves innervating the scalp and head muscles were administered at specific sites.
+Mild sedation was provided using oxygen supplementation, followed by surgical incision.
+The lesion was examined intraoperatively while the patient remained awake, and the tumor was safely excised under full wakefulness.
+A combination of local and regional anesthesia and light intravenous sedation was utilized.
+Two types of local anesthetics, lidocaine 1.5% and bupivacaine 2.5%, were used for anesthesia, as well as intravenous sedatives and anesthetics such as propofol, remifentanil, and dexmedetomidine were administered for sedation.
 Throughout the operation, the patient was awake and breathing spontaneously, and the function of the brain nerves during the operation could be evaluated.
-Finally, the patient's surgery was performed without any complications and in completely favorable conditions, and the patient was transferred to the intensive care unit in a good general condition, awake and fully alert.
+Finally, the patient's surgery was performed without any complications and in stable condition, and the patient was transferred to the intensive care unit in good general condition, awake and fully alert.